 Meet the Team

-• Pastor Martin Porter is a visionary leader, faith-based real estate developer, and dedicated pastor in the nation’s oldest African American denomination.
-As Managing Partner of Logos Faith Development, he leads a pipeline of over 40 projects totaling 2,000+ units.
+Pastor Martin Porter is a visionary leader, faith-based real estate developer, and dedicated pastor in the nation’s oldest African American denomination.
+As Managing Partner of Los Angeles-based Logos Faith Development, he leads a pipeline of over 40 projects totaling more than 2,000 units.
 With expertise in transformational leadership, real estate development, and faith-based housing, he identified a gap in mission-driven development on church-owned land and built Logos into an industry leader.

 Before launching Logos, Pastor Porter held senior leadership roles at national and regional real estate firms, earning recognition as a top producer and recruiter while fostering cultures of retention and growth.
 His leadership journey is shaped by both personal trials and professional triumphs.

-Born in Asia and raised in the UK and Southern California, he overcame early hardships, finding faith and purpose in the Black church.
-His life experiences and powerful testimony of resilience through faith fuel his commitment to serving diverse communities.
+Born in Asia and raised in the UK and Southern California, he overcame early hardships, finding meaning and purpose in church & ministry.
+His life experiences and powerful testimony of resilience through faith fuel his commitment to service.

-Beyond real estate, Pastor Porter is a senior pastor focused on empowering families and developing future leaders.
-He holds a BA in Organizational Leadership and is pursuing a master’s in divinity (MDIV), integrating both disciplines to drive lasting impact.
+Beyond real estate, Pastor Porter’s ministry is focused on empowering families and developing future leaders.
+He holds a bachelor’s degree in Organizational Leadership and is pursuing a master’s in divinity (MDIV), integrating both disciplines to drive lasting impact.

-Pastor Porter preaches faith, resilience, and redemption.
-His mission is clear: to build homes, hope, and human dignity—ensuring no one is left behind.
-He stands by and lives the values of the organization he founded: Faith, Honor, Equity, and Heritage.
+Pastor Porter preaches restoration, redemption, and resilience.
+His mission is clear: to build homes, hope, and human dignity—ensuring everyone has an opportunity to live and have a “life worth living”.
+He stands by and exemplifies the values of the organization he founded and leads: Faith, Family, Honor, and Heritage.

 FOUNDER & CEO